 Introduction

 Let me start by saying the name is misleading.
 Windows Backup for Organizations sounds like a magic button that can bring back your entire PC when something goes wrong.
-In reality, it is closer to Enterprise State Roaming, with a fresh interface, some Store app integration, and an Intune toggle that is not yet fully available.
+In reality, it is closer to Enterprise State Roaming, with a fresh interface, some Store app integration, and how to enable the restore function.

 That does not make it useless.
 It provides additional backup and restore coverage for Windows settings, surpassing the capabilities of ESR, which can help smooth migrations from Windows 10 to Windows 11.
 But if you expect a full iPhone-style backup, you will be disappointed.
 This is also why I think the name itself sets the wrong expectations, a point I will return to later in this blog.